Arsen-Robotics/bigfootbot/commands.md

   `Ctrl-b : list-command` - list all tmux commands `Ctrl-b : [` - enter copy mode (use arrow keys to navigate, press `v` to select text, press `y` to copy selected text)

+#### Sed is a stream editor for filtering and transforming text (install with `sudo apt install sed`)
+- `sed 's/old/new/g' <filename>` - replace all occurrences of old with new in file s - substitute, g - global
+- To delete a line with start and end pattern use `sed '/start_pattern/,/end_pattern/d' <filename>`

+#### Vim is is a highly configurable text editor built to make creating and changing any kind of text very efficient
+- `vim <filename>` - open file in vim or create new file if it doesn't exist
+- `:q` - quit
+- `:w` - save
+- `:wq` - save and quit
+- `:q!` - quit without saving
+- `:help` - show help
+- To select text in vim press `v` and use arrow keys to select text
+- To copy selected text press `y`

 -- Software management --
 Apt - Advanced Package Tool (apt is a command-line utility for installing, updating, removing, and otherwise managing
                             deb packages on Ubuntu, Debian, and related Linux distributions)